-It’s unusual to see a sportfisherman on Megayacht News, much less one built by a yard making its first entry into superyacht territory.
-But having toured this 83’5” vessel (more than 87 feet LOA with the pulpit), I can attest to her being no ordinary fishboat.
-With 235 square feet of fish-fighting room in the cockpit, a beam of more than 22 feet, and a top end exceeding 30 knots, the Viking 82 Convertible means serious business for serious anglers.
-But she also means serious fun and relaxation for folks who simply like the sportfisherman style and don’t plan to wet a line.
+It’s unusual to see a sportfisherman on Megayacht News.
+But, this 83’5” vessel (more than 87 feet LOA with the pulpit) is no ordinary fishboat.
+With 235 square feet of fish-fighting room in the cockpit, the Viking 82 Convertible means serious business for serious anglers.
+She simultaneously means serious fun for folks who simply like the sportfisherman style and don’t plan to wet a line.

-Both of those personalities describe the buyers who’ve been attracted to the New Jersey-based builder’s yachts for many years.
-And like many other builders’ buyers, they wanted a larger yacht to step up to; previously, the 74 Convertible was the largest offering.
+Both of those personalities describe the buyers for the New Jersey-based builder’s yachts for many years.
+Like many owners, they wanted a larger yacht to step up to; previously, the 74 Convertible was the largest offering.

 Instead of simply stretching spaces, however, Viking gave the 82 design elements of her own.
 She has a flush foredeck, for example, rather than the raised decks of many other Vikings.
 While a raised deck lends a nice profile, the flush deck here does as well, accentuating the raked stem.
 And it doesn’t interfere with room below decks; there’s nine feet of freeboard forward.
 (Compare that with three feet in the cockpit, letting anglers tag and release big fish easily.)

-Inside, abundant use of granite and alternately high-gloss and satin-finished teak lend an upscale look, from the saloon to the four staterooms.
+Inside, abundant granite plus high-gloss and satin-finished teak lend an upscale look, from the saloon to the four staterooms.
 I particularly liked the three distinct seating areas in the combo saloon-galley-dining area.
-There’s an L-shape settee to port just inside the doors from the mezzanine level of the cockpit, then a C-shape dinette (with granite tabletop) just forward.
-Opposite, on the after part of the galley countertop (see above), a handful of barstools make for a great spot to grab breakfast, a snack, or even après-dinner/après-fishing drinks.
+There’s an L-shape settee to port just inside the doors from the mezzanine level of the cockpit, fo rinstance.
+A C-shape dinette (with granite tabletop) is just forward.
+Opposite, lining the aft part of the galley countertop, a handful of barstools make for a great spot to grab breakfast, a snack, or even après-dinner/après-fishing drinks.

 One of the best “rooms” aboard, however, has to be the stowage area just forward of the galley.
-It’s a standing-headroom compartment that easily housed a freezer and a handful of boxes, with space left over for other big items.
-As Peter Fredericksen, Viking’s director of communications, quipped when he showed it to me, “This is worth $5,000 a month in Manhattan!”
+It’s a standing-headroom compartment easily housing a freezer and a handful of boxes, with space left for other big items.
+As Peter Fredericksen, Viking’s director of communications, quips, “This is worth $5,000 a month in Manhattan!”

 Because of the dual nature of Viking’s buyers, the stateroom layout is versatile.
 The 82 I was aboard had the full-beam master, fitted with a king-size bed, aft.
-However, some owners who fish a lot tend to prefer a two-person crew housed back here, so if that’s case, the 82’s master can instead go forward.
-Regardless of layout chosen, the guest staterooms can be arranged with queen berths or twins; hull number one featured a queen VIP in the bow, a queen stateroom just aft to port, and opposite it a twin stateroom.
+However, some owners who fish a lot tend to prefer a two-person crew back here.
+In that case, the Viking 82 Convertible’s master can instead go forward.
+Regardless of layout, the guest staterooms can feature queen berths or twins.
+Hull number one featured a queen VIP in the bow, a queen stateroom just aft to port, and a twin opposite it.

-When it comes time to spot or back down on a fish (at a reported 7 knots), the 82’s open flying bridge is suited to the task.
+When it comes time to back down on a fish (at a reported 7 knots), the 82’s open flying bridge is suited to the task.
 The centerline helm provides great visibility all around; even I, at a mere 5’2”, could see well.
-Acrylic panels protect electronics, and a true crawlspace (no mere arm’s reach cabinet or a pop-out panel) within the base of the helm pod yields access to wiring.
+Acrylic panels protect electronics, and a true crawlspace within the base of the helm pod yields access to wiring.
 Overhead, a drop-down box houses the GPS, depthsounder, and other units.
 Electric teaser reels are located just above the helm seat, along with extra speakers.

-Below, four in-sole boxes in the cockpit can be outfitted however an owner wishes: a combination of livewells and stowage, for example.
-From the fighting chair to the four-person mezzanine seating, plus plenty of stowage and a freezer beneath the mezzanine, it’s a well-organized space.
+Below, four in-sole boxes in the cockpit can be outfitted however an owner wishes.
+Some, for instance, want livewells, while others prefer a combination of livewells and stowage.
+From the fighting chair to the four-person mezzanine seating, plus plenty of stowage and a freezer beneath the mezzanine, it’s well-organized.

 The same holds true of the engine room, with walk-around access to the MTUs.
 This was possible due to Viking dedicating tank access and a pump room beneath the sole in the hallway leading to the staterooms.